Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rocket Japanese drills are pretty diverse

 To be honest, there aren’t many negatives we could find with Rocket Japanese.
 They even offer reading and writing lessons for Kana and Kanji, which no other apps really do.
-They really have it all.
+Add in survival kits covering basic vocab for everyday topics, like time and money, plus a mobile app that lets you access the entire course from any device, and Rocket really has it all.

 If there is anything to knock, it’s just the price.
 Rocket only sells lifetime plans, and they are a bit pricier than other options on the market.
+Level 1, for example, costs about $150.
 However, in all fairness, those prices on their site are a little misleading, as Rocket Languages is almost always running some sort of deal or special promotion.
 So just make sure to check for coupon codes before buying.

 Pimsleur Japanese